michhar/bot-masterclass/Second_Mission/README.md

 Go to MISSION1 and learn about dialogs and waterfalls.

-Then MISSION2 will lead you down a path of building recognizers (with smarts) and, hence, the intents of our clients.
+Next, move on to MISSION2 which leads you down a path of building recognizers (with smarts) and, hence, the intents of our clients.

 ## Prerequisites